 What if I am not currently in school?

 The instructions mention written statements.
 What are the written statements?

-- Provide a written statement explaining your future academic interests, your personal story, and your career aspirations.
+Provide a written statement explaining (1.) your future academic interests, (2.) your personal story, and (3.) your career aspirations.
+The Scholarship Committee is interested in learning how you have applied the fundamental values of O∆K (collaboration, inclusivity, integrity, scholarship, and service) in addressing past life experiences and how your leadership experiences have prepared you for future service and success as a leader.
 Please describe how this award will assist you in these future interests and aspirations.
-When applicable, the Scholarship Committee is interested in learning how you have applied the fundamental pillars of O∆K (scholarship, service, integrity, character, and fellowship) in addressing past life challenges and how your leadership experiences have prepared you for future service and success as a leader.
-(750-word limit)
+(750-word limit).